EstebanF1612/RobloxPageScraper/README.md

 # RobloxPageScraper
  An intuitive program that scraps the information from the roblox chart page and provides users the current gaming trends, either for development or academic purposes

-# Usage of this project

-The usage of this project is limited to its creators, meaning all unrightful usage of this file outside of its owners' intent is prohibited.

 # Purpose

 The purpose of this project is to provide Roblox developers and users a tool for broader understanding of current roblox gaming trends, either for academic or developmental purposes.